basir/node-react-ecommerce/README.md

-# React & Node Tutorial - Full ECommerce in 5 Hours [2020]
+# React & Node Tutorial - Complete ECommerce in 5 Hours [2020]

 Welcome to my React and Node tutorial to build a fully-functional e-commerce website in 5 hours.
-Open your code editor and follow me for the next hours to build an e-commerce website using React and Node.JS.
+Open your code editor and follow me for the next hours to build an e-commerce website using React and Node.JS.So Let's start without any delay.

 ## Demo Website